Creating a digital product business plan is essential when jumping into the world of digital products.

 Nailing Down Your Niche and Audience

-Before you go full throttle into the digital realm, spend some time zoning in on your turf and finding out who you’re gonna serve.
-Your niche is where your product will shine, and your audience?
-Well, they’re the ones who’ll be lining up to nab what you’re selling.
+Before you go full throttle into the digital realm, spend some time honing in on your territory and identifying who you’ll serve.

 What to Keep in Mind